Diy aloe vera moisturizer for acne. Aloe plant on bathroom counter.

 How long does it take to see improvement when using aloe on the face?

-Are all aloes the same, or are there certain kinds that are better than others for use on the skin?
+Are all aloes the same, or are certain kinds better for skin?

 What are some tips for purchasing quality aloe?